Operation Ichi-Go: Henan

 The first phase of Ichi-Go, codenamed Kogo, was for capturing the Beijing–Hankou railway in Henan and destroying the ROC's First War Zone.
 Kogo involved 60,000–70,000 Japanese troops.
 The First War Zone was commanded by General Jiang Dingwen with General Tang Enbo as deputy.
 It had only 6,000-7,000 troops, or 60% to 70% of its authorized strength.
 USAF General Claire Chennault described the troops as a "poorly disciplined mob".
 Overall, there were 400,000 Chinese troops in northern China.

 Kogo opened on 17 April, broke through the defenses by the end of the 18 April, and took Xuchang a week later.
 Divisional commander Lu Gongliang (呂公良), deputy divisional commander Huang Yonghuai (黃永淮), and two regimental commanders were all killed the day Xuchang fell on 1 May and none of the officers of the divisional headquarters was found after the defenders broke out from the city.
-Tang's 31st Army Group reported the casualties of the New 29th Division - fighting in central Henan and Xuchang - as 4,092 killed, wounded, or missing.
+Tang Enbo reported the casualties of the New 29th Division - fighting in central Henan and Xuchang - as 4,092 killed, wounded, or missing.
 Senshi Sōsho, the official Japanese military history, put Chinese losses at 2,432 killed and 858 captured and Japanese losses at 50 killed and 149 wounded.